 7:30-7:50 Arrival

 7:50-8:00 Circle Time

-8:00-8:30 Writing
+8:00-8:30 ELA

 8:30-8:55 Social Studies & Science

 8:55-9:30 Special Area/Unified Arts

 9:35-10:05 Math Flexible Grouping (Rtl)

 10:05-11:05 Math Block

 11:05-11:25 Recess

 11:30-11:55 Lunch

 12:05-12:30 Reading Flexible Grouping/SUCCESS (Rtl)

-12:35-2:05 Reading Block
+12:35-2:05 ELA Block

 2:10 Dismissal

 Tier I instruction is the uninterrupted high quality classroom instruction that all students receive.
 This core instruction is standards based, differentiated, and offers a variety of assessments that are used to monitor student progress toward mastery as well as guide instruction.
 Tier II instruction is supplemental instruction that is provided to students whose data shows a need for more intense instruction.
 Students in tier II are given additional time to practice the strategies and skills.
 Tier II instruction is often delivered by the teacher.
 Tier I.5 instruction is the differentiated instruction that students receive based on their individual learning needs or path.
 Some students receive enrichment or an extension of learning while others receive remediation.
 Tier II instruction is a separate time for each team of teachers to provide individualized remediation for identified students.
 There are times when students need more intensive tier III instruction.
-Tier III is a wrap around approach to provide identified students the most intensive instructional support.
 Tier III instruction is in addition to the tier I and tier II supports in place and can occur at a greater frequency and/or a longer duration than tier II.

-Next year, we will have hired two additional faculty members serving as specialists.
-One will be for reading and one for math.
+MCE has 3 faculty members serving as specialists.
+Two will be for reading and one for math.
 These specialists will work with grade level teams and their students to provide targeted Tier II instruction based on students' needs of learning the established ELs.
 Students who do not respond to Tier I through Tier II instruction will be referred for tier III support and/or intensified special education services which will provide an array of individualized instruction for identified students.
 Tier III support will be given outside of Tier I and Tier II time.
 This support will be provided by trained specialists and students will be progress monitored to track the effectiveness of the intervention.